duracell80/midnight-sectors/README.md

 - STM     (The number of whole single sectors of 100 sdeconds, til midnight)
 - Range   (The progression of day from 0 to 100% clockwise in linear left to right motion)

-More than one sector can span a period, given that seasons lengthen and shorten the durations of an evening, morning or afternoon and indeed night.
-Our current time systems struggle to define an evening and rarely display local durations of these periods.
-AM and PM are so binary!
-Time is messy.

 Latin:
 - Night     - nox (nx) *night crossing